mehrnooshdsht/Iran-map-with-hover/README.md

 # Iran-map-with-hover
-This is a simple svg solution for Iran map with hover tooltips.
+This is a simple example for Iran map with hover and tooltips using svg.
+Change the title tag in each path to change the tooltip content.